Think Your Item Qualifies for Free Disposal? Read This

 - 3 min read

 Many people in Singapore assume that if an item is still “usable,” a charity, karang guni, or online taker will collect it for free.
-But in reality, free disposal is far more limited than most expect.
-The gap between what owners think is reusable—and what organisations can actually accept—is often huge.

 Before you spend hours posting, messaging strangers, or waiting for “someone to pick up your junk,” here’s what you need to know.